 Sunday, April 8, 2012

 “I’m sorry old boy, but I’ve held out at long as my sanity will allow.
 You’ve got to go.”
 Vaughan Smith had tears in his eyes.
-His home Ellingham Hall in Norfolk, England had been Assange’s sanctuary from political persecution for the nearly a year.
+His home Ellingham Hall in Norfolk, England had been Assange’s sanctuary from political persecution for nearly a year.
 “I thought I could stomach it, as I believe in what you are doing.
 Prannie understood in the beginning, but month after month of fending off reporters and paparazzi has taken its toll.
 The prank phone calls were funny at first, but now they’re hourly, on every phone we own.
 Our spam filters don’t block death threats and we’ve been hacked so much we considered unplugging ourselves from the world…but we don’t need to if you’re not here.”

 “I understand mate.”
 Assange smiled.
 “Fish and visitors stink after three days, let alone three hundred, and what I brought to the table was already rotten.”